 - Multiplying Resources offers information of practical relevance, such as recent papers presented at WANGO conferences or symposia, useful articles, or practical tips.

 - NGO Directories -- the Worldwide NGO Directory and the private WANGO NGO membership list -- on the WANGO website are accessed free.
-The Association member has access to the full information provided by each organization.
+Organization Members have access to the full information provided by each organization.

 WANGO is unique in regularly bringing together a prestigious, international leadership of NGOs representing diverse nations, perspectives, and realms of activity.
 WANGO conferences provide a unique crossroads for representatives and leaders of NGOs to meet, share innovative ideas and practices, and build partnerships that can help the NGOs better fulfill their missions.
 Symposia and roundtables are also periodically conducted.
 Members have substantially reduced rates to attend WANGO conferences and symposia.

 WANGO publications are made available to the member at reduced or no cost.
 They include:

 - NGO News, WANGO's monthly e-newsletter, features timely articles on current affairs, United Nations news and updates, and practical resources for NGOs.
 Member organizations are encouraged to submit information on their upcoming activities for posting in the newsletter.
 A subscription to the NGO News is free to members.

 - Conference Proceedings of WANGO sponsored and co-sponsored conferences are made available to members, at reduced cost.

 - Special Monographs and Reports are occasionally produced by WANGO that are available to members.

 - Archival Materials of WANGO's newsletters, and select conference presentations are maintained on the Members Only Section of the website and can be accessed free by members.